 In your container, combine 1 cup of flour (this can be whole grain, all-purpose, or a mix of both) with 1/2 cup of cool water.
-Cover it with a plastic wrap or lid and leave it in a warm place (70°F to 75°F) for 24 hours.
+Cover it with a plastic wrap or lid and leave it in a warm place at +25C(77°F) for 24 hours.

 After that, feed it with 1 cup of flour and a half cup of water every day.
-As it’s alive, it’s going to bubble and grow in size.
-You should wait for at least 5 days before using it for bread, but you can continue feeding it until whenever you want.
-It will get bigger with every feed, so it’s common to discard your starter before feeding.
+As it’s alive, it will bubble and grow in size.
+You should wait for at least 5 days before using it for bread, but you can continue feeding it whenever you want.
+It will get bigger with every feed, so it’s common to discard your starter before each feed.

 Hi, I’m Gareth Busby, a baking coach, head baker and bread-baking fanatic!
 My aim is to use science, techniques and 15 years of baking experience to help you become a better baker.